karthick18/inception/README.md

 In order to compile the code, just type: `make`
-And run the code by typing: `./inception` , to see the sequencing in the movie and have the code exit with Fischers Inception thought planted by the Inception team!
+And run the code by typing: `./inception` , to see the sequencing in the movie and have the code exit with Fischer's Inception thought planted by the Inception team!

 - [Karthick] [email]